cfaujour/ICD10-ATC-Embeddings/README.md

 # ICD-10–ATC Unified Embedding Space

-This repository releases the **ICD-10–ATC Unified Embedding Space**:
-a set of joint, unsupervised embeddings for medical codes learned from large-scale healthcare claims data.
+This repository releases the **ICD-10–ATC Unified Embedding Space**, a set of joint, unsupervised vector representations (“embeddings”) for medical codes learned from large-scale healthcare claims data.

-The **primary goal** of this repository is to **share these embeddings for reuse** by researchers and data scientists working with EHR or claims data.
+Its primary purpose is to **share these embeddings for reuse** by researchers and data scientists working with EHR or claims data.

+**Embeddings** represent each medical code as a dense numerical vector such that codes that tend to occur in similar clinical contexts (e.g. diagnoses and their associated treatments) are close to each other in the embedding space.
+This enables semantic comparisons between medical concepts beyond sparse, binary representations.

+This resource is released in the context of the accompanying paper:

+> *Medical Code Embeddings from Claims-Based Co-occurrences: A Unified Semantic Space for ICD-10 Diagnoses and ATC*
+> *NPJ Digital Medicine* (submitted) [link to be added]

 ---

+## Quick access

+- **Released embeddings:**  `main_results/data/embeddings_ESND_2FC.csv.gz`
+- **Code vocabulary (row index–code mapping):**  `main_results/data/vocab.csv`

+---

-## Purpose and scope
+## Scope and code coverage

-The main interest of this resource is to provide a **shared latent space** for **ICD-10 diagnosis codes** and **ATC medication codes**, enabling international researchers to exploit semantic relationships between diagnoses and treatments beyond sparse, binary representations.
+The embedding space provides a **shared latent representation** for **ICD-10 diagnosis codes** and **ATC medication codes**, enabling international researchers to explore semantic relationships between diagnoses and treatments within a unified vector space.

-In addition, the embedding space also comprises **most medical coding systems used in the French SNDS** (*Système National des Données de Santé*), including:
+In addition, the embeddings also comprise **most medical coding systems used in the French SNDS** (*Système National des Données de Santé*), including:
 - **ICD-10** (diagnoses),
 - **ATC** (medications),